Making Digital Communications Relevant in a Multiscreen World

 If you want to hook a customer’s attention, you may have multiple outlets to do so, but precious seconds to get it done in.
 The former is a blessing for customer engagement; the latter sounds like a curse, but can actually be an advantage.

-For more on deploying an engaging multiscreen digital communication strategy, check out my December 15th webinar, “Digital Communications Strategy in a Multiscreen World.”
+For more on deploying an engaging multiscreen digital communication strategy, check out my ondemand webinar, “Digital Communications Strategy in a Multiscreen World.”

 You may also like